krjayesh/Spotify-Playlist-Cover-Template/README.md

 template easily.
 (Mac & Windows both)

 ### Editing it on browser/app:
-> Login and at the dashboard/homepage after:
+> Login to figma and at the dashboard/homepage:

 <p align="center"><b> Drictly drag and drop the template file on the figma dashboard to import the template.</b>(You can drag a file from a folder on your computer, or from your Desktop, right into Figma.
 This is available on both the Figma Desktop app and the Figma web app.)
 <br><br>